 Swipe left to right on the display and a dimmed-down time screen (like a night clock) appears, with a tap on the clock taking you back to the main display and another tap taking you to the home screen.
 This home screen displays weather, date, time and an active item like top news stories, which you can then swipe to see other active items, such as Spotify playlists.

 A swipe up from the bottom of the home screen offers brightness control, volume control, Do Not Disturb and access to information about your Home Hub.

 A swipe down from the top of the home screen loads your rooms and devices and it's here the Nest Hub really shines.
 Tapping on 'View Rooms' allows you to see each of your smart home devices by room (assuming you've categorised them into a room in the Google Home app).
 You can then control all of these devices from the Hub itself, rather than having to open the respective apps individually.
 This can be done using Google Assistant too, making smart home control an absolute breeze.

 Smart home devices are also categorised with Lights, Media, Broadcast, Thermostat, Cameras and Locks, if you have compatible devices within a given category.
 We don't have smart locks so the Lock icon doesn't appear for us, but we do have Ikea smart lights, the Nest Learning E thermostat, Nest Hello video doorbell, Nest Indoor Cam IQ and Netatmo Welcome camera, all of which appear in their respective categories, allowing for very simple, easy control all from the Nest Hub.

-Unlike Amazon, Google Nest Hub also offers YouTube access, with six months of the Premium subscription included with purchase.
+Unlike Amazon, Google Nest Hub also offers YouTube access.
 It's an ideal pairing and a current loss for Amazon for sure (although Show does offer a browser-based semi workaround).

 Hardware and Specs